akeneo/pim-community-dev/internal_doc/frontend/package-setup.md

    export = IndexController;
    ```

+   > ⚠️ If your goal is to have a small app inside the PIM with differents routes (URLs) using the same React component tree (useful for sharing a global state), you will need to go the extra miles and hack around the legacy routing system to avoid backbone mounting|unmounting the React app on each URL change.
+   >
+   > Check out the `ReactController.ts` to have a base controller that can handle this use case.

-1. Add the newly created controller module and his configuration to the `requirejs.yml` configuration file.
+1) Add the newly created controller module and his configuration to the `requirejs.yml` configuration file.

    `src/AcmeEnterprise/Bundle/AppBundle/Resources/config/requirejs.yml`